Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY SYMMETRIC CASE: , Fully symmetric case: q+ = q-, D+ = D-

-We look for relaxation modes slower than the purely linear one ($s_0$, as determined by \Eqref{eq:poleseq}) for large $t$, so that the last two terms can be neglected.
-Imposing mass conservation in the form $\int_{-1}^1 n_\pm^{(2)}(z,t)\diff z = 0$ and requiring $n_\pm^{(2)}$ to be even in $z$ to respect symmetry, one gets
+where the exact form of the functions $f_i$ and $g_{ij}$, which can be expressed in terms of the $B_i$ and $b_i$ given in \Eqsref{eq:Bnofx} and \eqref{eq:bnofx}, are in fact not relevant for the present analysis.
+Indeed, we look for relaxation modes slower than the purely linear one ($s_0$, as determined by \Eqref{eq:poleseq}) for large $t$, so that the last two terms can be neglected.
+Imposing mass conservation in the form $\int_{-1}^1 n_\pm^{(2)}(z,t)\diff z = 0$ and requiring $n_\pm^{(2)}$ to be even in $z$ to respect symmetry, one obtains